Mazatlan Healthcare Guide for Expats (2026)

 Diabetes, Heart Care, and Cancer

 - Diabetes: Endocrinologists at Hospital Sharp and Marina.
-Insulin and oral medications widely available at pharmacies, dramatically cheaper than U.S. Blood glucose testing supplies at every pharmacy.
+Insulin and oral medications widely available at pharmacies, much cheaper than U.S. Blood glucose testing supplies at every pharmacy.
 A1C panels at Salud Digna for under $20.

 - Heart care: Hospital Sharp has a full cardiac program - catheterization, bypass surgery, pacemakers, stress tests.